Darshan Gurjar

 Darshan Gurjar is an Indian film and TV actor working in Bollywood films and Indian TV Serials.
 He has worked in more than 5 films, 17 TV serials and around 10 commercial films.

-Film career
+Career

 Darshan started his films career in 2012 with Gunday, a film under the banner of Yash Raj Films.
 He played the young character of Ranveer Singh, Bikram.
 After that, got chances to work in several films such as Ishq Junoon, Tennis Buddies, Paper Boats, etc.

-Television career

 Darshan mainly worked in India Television daily soaps.
 He came into the limelight with the Colors TV show Udaan, as Suraj.
-He also worked in shows such as Devon Ke Dev...Mahadev as Kartikeya and Jamuna Paar as Chotte.
-Also appeared several time in episodic shows such as Gumrah, CID, Crimepetrol, Savdhaan India, Fear Files, Code Red, etc.